 So which game was it?
 Given only the facts above, it could have been just about any time up to the point that the current bleachers and scoreboard were built in 1937.
 However, there's another clue in the photo -- a visible license plate on one of the cars parked on Sheffield:

 Hmmm.
-I looked through this page of photos of Illinois license plates from the 1930s, and it sure doesn't match 1932.
+I looked through this page of photos of historic Illinois license plates, and it sure doesn't match 1932.
 It kind of looks like 1936 -- but it can't be, because the plate in the photo appears to have just two digits after the state name and no dash between the two sets of numbers, and Illinois plates in 1936 had a dash, and the full year.

 A mystery, right?